leerob/site/README.md

 2. Please do not copy it directly.
 3. Crediting the author is appreciated.

-Please remove all of my personal information by running `bun run delete`.
+Please remove all of my personal information by running `pnpm run delete`.